imeleges/YPDS_Projects/README.md

 ***

 [![PROJ_01](https://img.shields.io/badge/go%20to%20PROJ-01-success)](https://github.com/imeleges/YPDS_Projects/tree/main/PROJ_01)
-## "Bank Data Analysis: Borrower Reliability Research"
+## "Bank Data Analysis: Borrower reliability research"

 ### Description
 Based on statistics on the paying capacity of clients, investigate whether the marital status and the number of the client's children affect the fact of repayment of the loan on time.